People's Police Report

 The "Independent" Police Review (IPR) released its 2017 Annual Report in mid-June.
 The oversight agency dropped charts on deadly and other kinds of force, changed how discipline is reported, and made it nearly impossible to track year-to-year progress.
 Rather than publish separate data tables, IPR launched a "dashboard" which allows some data to be downloaded, but lacks key information.
 The only statistic on Use of Force in the Report shows force complaints made up 13% of all allegations, yet there is no way to determine the outcome for those allegations.
 If any force allegations were dismissed, it could be a violation of the Settlement Agreement with the US Department of Justice (DOJ).
 It also means when Portland Copwatch (PCW) put out its analysis of the Report on July 5, we could not update the total percentage of force allegations sustained since IPR began functioning in 2002: 0.8% as of 2016, meaning 99.2% have been found in policy.
 A few minor improvements include the return of a table listing most common allegations and an analysis of the over-representation of African American complainants.

-The Citizen Review Committee (CRC), which is housed in IPR and hears appeals of misconduct cases, gets short shrift in the Annual Report (part of a pattern--p.
-3).
+The Citizen Review Committee (CRC), which is housed in IPR and hears appeals of misconduct cases, gets short shrift in the Annual Report (part of a pattern--see article).
 The Report never mentions the rare CRC appeal which went to City Council in February 2017 (PPR #71).
 Also, IPR originally mis-reported how many times CRC challenged all the findings in 2017 appeals-- they said three times rather than two-- but edited the report online the day after PCW's analysis pointed out the error.

 IPR noted there were six officer involved shootings in 2017, but does not describe how many were fatal (two) nor the ethnicity of the suspects (three were African American-- including both fatalities).
 The question of persons with mental illness-- a key focus of the DOJ Agreement-- is not addressed anywhere in the Report.